MeshachBlue/compushare/README.md

 Have CompuShare contain within it the Bitcoin hashing code so that idle GPUs will return to hashing.

 Clients would submit their geometry and initial particle trajectories to a management node of their choosing paying a small upfront management fee declared by the management node, at this point the client could choose "cheapest" or "fastest".
 The management node would then calculate the computational cost of this geometry and declare its "price-per-computational cost" to all the listening nodes.
 Listening nodes would make their request to run the code and declare how many cores are available in their GPU, they would also have the option to be paid less should they wish.
 The management node will then assign a given number of iterations to each node.
 These would be weighted towards being an integer multiple of the number of cores at each node.
 The method of assigning would either be cheapest then fastest or fastest then cheapest depending on the clients choice.
 Once the exit trajectories are computed they are encrypted and returned to the management node.
 At this point the management node declares to the client the payment address and amount due to the worker.
 The client pays the worker.
 The worker declares to the management node that they have been paid.
 The management node sends the decrypted then re-encrypted results to the client.

-In order to make payment by clients easier, bitcoin exchanges could develop their own plugins on the front end allowing for payments in fiat.